 They have opined that it helps optimise the conversion process for email marketers and helps map the micro-level knowledge of each customer or customer group.
 It, in turn, leads to increased impact with fewer emails sent.

 Triggered emails are sent based on a subscriber’s specific action or response to a particular event.
 Emails will be sent automatically, so they always reach customers at the most reasonable times when they need them most.
 Furthermore, they do not require any supervision or monitoring.

 Trigger-based email campaigns are initiated based on the person’s profile, preferences, and behaviour.
 The time and date of these emails are usually fixed in advance by the brand and sent out automatically.
 These emails can potentially raise your chances of retention, acquisition, engagement, and up-sell.

 The primary aim of trigger emails is to provide information to their recipients.
 Selling goals are only secondary.
 It ensures that a recipient walks through a process to begin or finish a task.
 In contrast, in marketing emails, the primary goal is to promote products or services.
 Some of the best marketing email examples are as follows-

 - Sales campaigns and Promotionals

-These emails are sent to the recipient with an intent to make a sale.
+These emails are sent to the recipient with the intent to make a sale.
 These emails contain a lot of information about the brand.

-As for trigger emails, the following will trigger by a user’s interaction with the app or website.
+As for trigger emails, the following will trigger a user’s interaction with the app or website.